DrTimothyAldenDavis/SuiteSparse/CAMD/README.txt

-CAMD, Copyright (c) 2007-2022, Timothy A. Davis (http://www.suitesparse.com), Yanqing Chen, Patrick R. Amestoy, and Iain S. Duff.
+CAMD, Copyright (c) 2007-2022, Timothy A. Davis, Yanqing Chen, Patrick R.
+Amestoy, and Iain S. Duff.
 All Rights Reserved.
-CAMD is available under alternate licences; contact T. Davis for details.
+SPDX-License-Identifier: BSD-3-clause

 CAMD:  a set of routines for permuting sparse matrices prior to
     factorization.
 Includes a version in C, a version in Fortran, and a MATLAB